 Selling an inherited house

 Each family will have different reasons for deciding to keep or sell inherited property.
 Many decide to sell the house for the following reasons:

 - Financial reasons.
 Put simply, the sudden ownership of a home (whether a first, second, or even third home) is not financially feasible for most families.
 Even without a mortgage on the property, insurance, taxes, and maintenance costs can be significant on some homes.
 If the home does have a mortgage the analysis becomes more complex.
-Although relatives are allowed to keep the existing mortgage, how you plan to use the inherited property (e.g. as a rental or vacation home) may require you to use home equity or get a new mortgage or refinance.
+Although relatives are allowed to keep the existing mortgage for a time while affairs are being sorted out, the loan will ultimately need to be refinanced and re-qualified with the new owner’s credit, debts, etc.

 - Limit taxable gains.
 Due to the favorable step-up basis for tax purposes, you can limit your tax exposure with a quick sale.
 Real estate markets can be volatile, so it may make sense to sell after consulting a real estate agent if the market is up.